ksu-hmi/FoodFactsBarcodeScanner/README.md

 - Food barcode scanner.
 - Generate health recommendations based on the scanned products nutrition label and the selected user profile comorbidities.

+## Some Prototype Flask components
+- Added an about page for web app
+- Added a barcode scan page
+- Layout template
+- Profile submission form
+- Welcome page

+These components are in their infancy stage; Zoe to come back fix some of the URL breaks later.

 ### Prerequisites

 Ensure you have Python 3.7 or later installed on your machine.
 You can check your Python version by running the following command in your command line: